 Welcome to DutchReview’s epic guide to Christmas events in the Netherlands 2019.
 This list is sorted alphabetically, so scroll down to find your nearest city or town!

-If you’re spending Christmas in the capital don’t worry, there are tonnes of Christmas events happening in the city of Amsterdam.
+If you’re spending Christmas in the capital, lucky!
+There are tons of Christmas events happening in the city of Amsterdam.
 Now the only question is: which ones will you choose?

-Every year in December a huge Christmas tree is set up in the Dam Square (see the main image for this post) in front of the Royal Palace.
+Every year in December a huge Christmas tree is set up in the Dam Square in front of the Royal Palace.
 Along with the pretty lights throughout the city, this is a great spot for some festive photos before you head to…

-The area in front of the Rijksmuseum is transformed every winter with a big ice-rink (it’s there from the 17th of November to the 3rd of February 2019) and there is also an Ice Village ringing the rink!
+With the Rijksmuseum as a ridiculously stunning backdrop, Museumplein is transformed every winter to a big ice-rink, with an Ice Village Christmas Market surrounding the skating area.
 There are booths for buying gifts as well as mulled wine and, of course, oliebollen!

 Another ice rink is set up on the Leidseplein, also surrounded by stalls selling food, drinks and gifts.
 There are also restaurants around the edges of the Leidseplein, so definitely a good spot to go ice-skating in order to work up an appetite!